alphagov/govuk-design-system/src/components/tag/index.md

 There are two ways to use the tag component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.

-Tags are just used to indicate a status, so do not add links.
-Use adjectives rather than verbs for the names of your tags.
-Using a verb might make a user think that clicking on them will do something.
+Tags are only used to indicate a status.
+Do not make a tag interactive by making it into a link or button.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Do not use tags to create links, buttons or other interactive elements, as users:
+- are unlikely to identify the tags as something they’re meant to interact with
+- would see no visual difference between interactive and non-interactive tags

 ## Showing one or two statuses